Interpolatory Approximations of PMU Data: Dimension Reduction and Pilot Selection

 \section{Data-driven monitoring with ID-DEIM}

-Several works have proposed using changes in the low-dimensional subspace spanned by streaming PMU data to monitor for, detect, and localize system events in real time; see, e.g.,~\cite{WanZZ11, Liuetal15, RafLLM16, XieCK14, LiWC18, KonFYY21, WanEtal19}.
-Here, we propose such a data-driven framework for real-time monitoring based on the IDs presented in Section~\ref{sec:lowRankPMU} and the DEIM index selection algorithm described in Section~\ref{sec:DEIM}.
-The proposed framework builds upon the online monitoring algorithm presented in~\cite[Sec.~II]{XieCK14}, insofar as only a reduced number of pilot PMU datastreams are utilized to monitor the network.
-All non-pilot datastreams in the network are recovered from these pilots, effectively reducing the dimension of the streaming data.
+Several works have proposed using changes in the low-dimensional subspace spanned by streaming PMU data to detect and localize system events in real time; see, e.g.,~\cite{WanZZ11, Liuetal15, RafLLM16, XieCK14, LiWC18, KonFYY21, WanEtal19}.
+Here, we propose an offline-online data-driven framework for real-time monitoring based on the IDs presented in Section~\ref{sec:lowRankPMU} and the DEIM index selection algorithm described in Section~\ref{sec:DEIM}.
+The proposed framework builds upon the online monitoring algorithm presented in Section~II of~\cite{XieCK14}, insofar as only a reduced number of pilot PMU data streams are used to monitor the network.
+Any non-pilot datastreams in the network can be recovered from these pilots, effectively reducing the dimension of the streaming PMU data.

 In contrast to the work of~\cite{XieCK14}, our algorithm views this dimension reduction through the lens of IDs~\eqref{eq:interpRowApprox}, enabling the use of the interpolatory error bound $\etaBs \sigma_{K+1}$ in~\eqref{eq:oneSidedInterpErrorBound}.
-This perspective yields a few key operational benefits: Offline, DEIM is applied to select pilot streams $\CS$, increasing the number of pilots $K$ until the bound $\etaBs \sigma_{K+1}$ is less than a user-specified tolerance.
-Online, $\etaBs\sigma_{K+1}$ serves as an \emph{estimator} of the interpolatory reconstruction error; deterioration of this estimate suggests a change in the operating condition of the network, and can be used as a simple ``tripwire'' for detecting disturbances.
-Following such a detection, the DEIM algorithm is applied to the transient system response due to the disturbance to localize the source of the event purely from data, with high accuracy.
+This perspective yields a few key operational benefits: \begin{itemize} \item Offline, DEIM is applied to select pilot streams $\CS$, increasing the number of pilots $K$ until the bound $\etaBs \sigma_{K+1}$ is less than a user-specified tolerance. \item Online, $\etaBs\sigma_{K+1}$ serves as an \emph{estimator} of the interpolatory reconstruction error; deterioration of this estimate suggests a change in the operating condition of the network, and can be used as a simple ``tripwire'' for detecting disturbances. \item Following such a detection, the DEIM algorithm is applied to the transient system response due to the disturbance to localize the source of the event purely from data, with high accuracy. \end{itemize} Figure~\ref{fig:flowchart} presents a flowchart depicting the two-stage online-offline workflow of the proposed method.
 Numerical tests are interspersed throughout this section to illustrate the proposed framework.